iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 = What is the website firewall (premium) =

 This is by far the coolest security feature Sucuri has to offer everyday website owners.
 It’s an enterprise grade Website Firewall designed to give you the best security protection any website can hope for.
-It protects your website from a variety of website attacks, including:
+It protects your website from a variety of website attacks and security events to include:

 * Denial of Service (DOS / DDOS) Attacks
 * Exploitation of Software Vulnerabilities